copernck/A11y-Inspector/README.md

 # A11y Inspector - Web Accessibility Testing Tool

-A comprehensive Firefox extension that helps developers and testers create inclusive digital experiences through real-time accessibility analysis and detailed reporting.
+A comprehensive Firefox extension that helps developers and testers create inclusive digital experiences through real time accessibility analysis and detailed reporting. an open source accessibility inspector i'm building from the ground up. this project is my deep dive into the world of wcag and inclusive design, created between my a level studies. it's a work in progress, and i'm documenting my journey and learning as i go.

 ## 🌟 Features